 If the log files are empty, the Remote Action will not be able to return any Skype calls data.

-- MinSecondsForCall: If the duration is under the provided value, the call is considered as short.
+- MinSecondsForCall: If the time since the call is established until it is finished is lower than the provided value, the call is considered as short.
 It is categorized in this way because some calls may become short due to technical issues.

 - NumHoursForTimeout: The maximum duration to consider an unfinished call as dropped call.
 When the remote action is being executed, there may be calls in progress, hence they are stored in a cache file.
 For the following attempts, if the duration of the call passes the provided value, it is categorized as dropped.
 The purpose of this value is to categorize dropped and unfinished calls properly, because they have the same traces in the Skype for Business logs.